Edie Adams: Starting over

 Adams started her own businesses, Edie Adams Cosmetics, which sold door-to-door, and Edie Adams Cut 'n' Curl beauty salons, which she began in 1967.
 She once owned a 160-acre (65 ha) California almond farm and was the spokeswoman for Sun Giant nuts.
 Because of her 20 years of commercials for Muriel Cigars (retiring in 1976) and her successful business ventures, Adams went from being mired in debt after Kovacs's fatal accident in 1962 to being a millionaire in 1989.

 Personal life

 After Kovacs's death, Adams was married two more times.
 In 1964, she married photographer Martin Mills.
 In 1972, she married trumpeter Pete Candoli, with whom she appeared in a touring production of the Cole Porter musical Anything Goes.
 In addition to raising stepdaughters Bette and Kippie from her marriage to Kovacs, Adams gave birth to daughter Mia Susan Kovacs (killed in an automobile accident in 1982) and son Joshua Mills.

-Adams was a Republican and campaigned for Dwight Eisenhower's re-election during the 1956 presidential election.
+Although Adams identified as a Democrat, she campaigned for Republican Dwight Eisenhower's re-election during the 1956 presidential election. as well as for other liberal Republicans such as Jacob Javits and later Nelson Rockefeller.